 To date no Texas A&M AgriLife program has researched industrial hemp due to its continuing illegal status in Texas.
-Texas A&M AgriLife might initiate a limited research plan on industrial hemp as early as 2020 only if the state ban is lifted.
-The primary future objective would be to identify which approved varieties (≤0.3% THC) perform best in regional adaptation and production of biomass/fiber, seed, and oil yield under different Texas environments.
+AgriLife will coordinate a limited research plan on industrial hemp as early as 2020 if the state ban is lifted.
+The first objective will be to identify which approved varieties ($\leq 0.3\%$ THC) perform best in regional adaptation and production of biomass/fiber, seed and maybe oil yield under different Texas environments.